 How Much Should We Trust Instrumental Variable Estimates in Political Science?
 Practical Advice based on Over 60 Replicated Studies

-Keywords: instrumental variables, two-stage-least-squared, replications, weak IV, exclusion restriction, zero-first-stage test
+Keywords: instrumental variables, two-stage-least-squared, replications, weak instrument, exclusion restriction, replication

 JEL Classification: C26

 Suggested Citation: Suggested Citation